githubsouvick7/Wasserstoff-Pvt-Ltd-assigement/README.md

 + Apex charts

+## approache
++ for building this dashboard project first i research about it and note down importent website like nivo and antv.then i going to the code and do whatever is possiable and at the end i do this project. like i mention at the top about tech stack like nivo and antd this website make my work easy and helpme to do my work.

 ## Video Link
 + [link](https://drive.google.com/file/d/1qW7ab4tznvhi3jkLvdUwb3fOyMK2zdGx/view?usp=sharing)

 ## public hosted
 + [link](wasserstoff-frontend-task-souvick.netlify.app)

-## approache
-+ for building this dashboard project i have first draw a rough diagram. and list out what number of component are there that and be reuse across the build, decide what ui and chart libraries to use.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.